lingfenghsiang/Persistent-Memory-Study/README.md

 ```
 ndctl list -v
 ```
-You could get hints that show.
+You could get hints shown below.
 If the node is not 0, please put the PM DIMM on other sockets and try again.
 ```
 [
   {